calculon102/xgifwallpaper/README.md

 By using shared memory between X11 client and server, this is not as performance-inefficient as it may seem at first.
-Nonetheless expect some memory to be used for bigger GIFS with a lot of frames.
+Nonetheless expect some memory to be used for bigger GIFs with a lot of frames.

 Due to using the shared memory extenstion of X11, this program will not work in X11 sessions over the network.